Bommalagutta

-Bommalagutta also known as Siddhula Gutta, Bommalamma Talli gutta and Vrishabhadri hill a Jain centre situated near Kurikyala village of Karimnagar district in Telangana.
+Bommalagutta (also known as Siddhula Gutta, Bommalamma Talli Gutta and Vrushabhadri Hill) is a Jain centre situated near Kurikyala village of Karimnagar district in Telangana.
 This Jain center is situated 3 km from another famous Jain center Kulpakji.

 Etymology

-Bommalagutta "Hill of figures" is named with reference to the Bommalu (figures) carved on this hillock.
-As per inscription the site was originally known as Siddhashila or Siddhula Gutta "Hill of enlightened" is named with reference to the Siddha carved on this hillock.
+Bommalagutta means "Hill of figures" in Telugu.
+It is named in reference to the Bommalu (figures) carved on this hillock.
+As per an inscription, the site was originally known as Siddhasila or Siddhula Gutta meaning "Hill of the enlightened".
+It was named in reference to the Siddhas carved on the hillock.

 History

 Bommalagutta was constructed during the reign of Arikesari II of Vemulavada Chalukya.
-According to an inscription dated 945 CE, Telugu poet Jina vallabha, brother of noted Kannada poet Adikavi Pampa, installed stone images of Bharata, Bahubali and Rishabhanatha.
+According to an inscription dated 945 CE, poet Jinavallabha, brother of noted Kannada poet Adikavi Pampa, installed stone images of Bharata, Bahubali and Rishabhanatha.
 The famous trilingual inscription is a 25 ft inscription having 11 lines as a tribute to the kingdom for recognising poets.
-The inscription has verses composed in Sanskrit, Telugu and Kannada languages.
-The inscription also mention the construction of Tribhuvanatilaka Basadi by Jina vallabha.
+The inscription has verses composed in Kannada, Telugu and Sanskrit.
+This inscription is of utmost importance to Kannada and Telugu languages.
+It is written in three languages viz Kannada, Telugu and Sanskrit.
+The Kannada portion contains invaluable information about Pampa.
+The Telugu portion is the oldest Telugu Kanda Padya.
+They are one of the important historical evidences, submitted to the Centre, for securing classic language status to Telugu.
+The inscription also mentions the construction of Tribhuvanatilaka Basadi by Jinavallabha.
 The top of the hill was used by Jain monks for meditation.